preflightsiren/chrome-backend-tester/README.md

 ### Installation

-To install the stable, released version visit https://chrome.google.com/webstore/detail/backend-tester to install via the chrome webstore.
+To install the stable, released version visit [the chrome store](https://chrome.google.com/webstore/detail/backend-tester/ckbpkbcoliljejddndjfjhbplninbbme) to install via the chrome webstore.

 To install the development version follow the instructions at http://developer.chrome.com/extensions/getstarted.html